Peer Workshop on Humanitarian Negotiation

 – Planning and evaluating negotiation processes

-This workshop is designed to serve the needs of humanitarian professionals with a minimum of 3 years of experience in operational negotiations.
-It is open to national and international staff of humanitarian agencies and organizations working in conflict environments.
-Applications are reviewed on a rolling basis.
+This workshop is designed to serve the needs of humanitarian professionals with a minimum of 3 years of field experience.
+The Program is open to national and international staff of humanitarian organizations based in Greece.
+The participation confirmation will be sent shortly after the application deadline.